ogspiderx/Lila/replit.md

 ## Overview

-This is a full-stack real-time chat application featuring a React frontend with TypeScript, an Express.js backend, PostgreSQL database with Drizzle ORM, and WebSocket integration for real-time messaging.
+This is a full-stack real-time chat application featuring a React frontend with TypeScript, an Express.js backend, and WebSocket integration for real-time messaging.
+The application uses in-memory storage for simplicity (though Drizzle ORM is configured for future database integration).
 The UI is built using shadcn/ui components with Tailwind CSS for styling.
-Key capabilities include real-time typing indicators, message editing and deletion, personalized welcome screens, and desktop notifications.
+Key capabilities include real-time typing indicators, message editing and deletion, file attachments, message replies, personalized welcome screens, desktop notifications, and customizable Totoro-themed video backgrounds.
 The project aims to provide a robust, modern chat experience with a focus on performance, security, and user experience.

 ## User Preferences